Why You Should Plan a Weekend in Florence, Alabama

 Whether you're on a musical tour of the South or getting out of town for the weekend, here are five of our favorite things to do in Florence, Alabama.

-This humble coffee shop has transcended its role to become something more of a city hall.
-Inside you'll find the city’s creative community mixing and mingling with financial advisors, doctors, professors, and everyone in between talking about their new ambitions and latest projects over cups of powerful Muletown-roasted coffee.
-Owner and chef John Cartwright also has a knack for serving sophisticated sandwiches, salads, and burritos that belie the ultra-affordable prices.
+This humble coffee shop has transcended its functional role to become a place more akin to an alternative city hall.
+Inside you'll find residents mixing and mingling with financial advisors, doctors, professors, and everyone in between talking about their new ambitions and latest projects over cups of powerful Muletown-roasted coffee.
+Chef-owner John Cartwright also has a knack for serving sophisticated sandwiches, salads, and burritos that belie the ultra-affordable prices.